The Main Financial Statements: A Comprehensive Overview

 Definition

 The cash flow statement tracks the inflows and outflows of cash within an organization over a specific period.
-It provides a detailed view of how cash is generated and used in operating, investing, and financing activities.
+It highlights how cash is generated and used in operating, investing, and financing activities, ensuring stakeholders understand liquidity and cash management efficiency.

 Components

-• Operating Activities: Cash flows related to core business operations, such as cash received from customers and cash paid to suppliers.
+• Operating Activities: Cash flows from core business operations—such as cash received from customers and cash paid to suppliers or employees.

-• Financing Activities: Cash flows from borrowing, repaying debt, or equity transactions, such as issuing shares or paying dividends.
+• Financing Activities: Cash flows resulting from borrowing, repaying debt, or issuing equity, including dividend payments and share buybacks.

 Formula